pjsacchet/LoyolaMaryland-AUVSI-SUAS/Arduino/gpsInfo.md

 GPS comes with a real time clock.
 A C31220 battery can be attached as a backup

 ## Antenna
-"There is an output sentence that will tell you the status of the antenna. $PGTOP,11,x where x is the status number.
+> There is an output sentence that will tell you the status of the antenna. $PGTOP,11,x where x is the status number.
 If x is 3 that means it is using the external antenna.
 If x is 2 it's using the internal antenna and if x is 1 there was an antenna short or problem."

 ### Sources
 https://learn.adafruit.com/adafruit-ultimate-gps?view=all - Adafruits Guide